wwoods/job_stream/README.md

   Fixed a bug with job_stream::invoke which would lock up if a program wrote too much information to stderr or stdout.

+  Re-did steal ring so that it takes available processing power into account.
 * 2014-11-06 - Fixed invoke::run up so that it supported retry on user-defined
   transient errors (For me, Xyce was having issues creating a sub directory and would crash).